dyle/docker/README.md

 * specify docker container restart policy on the command line.
 This is currently "until-stopped".
 * specify port binding on the command line.
 This is currently not supported at all.
+* bug: drop multiple containers on the command line.